IT Knowledge

 In the context of IAM, identity refers to the digital representation of a user or an entity within a system.
 This concept is crucial for distinguishing between different users and controlling their access to resources.
 Key aspects of identity include.

 • User Accounts: Individual profiles created for human users, such as employees, customers, or contractors.
 Each account typically includes unique identifiers like usernames and email addresses.
+Managing user accounts is fundamental to IAM, as it ensures the correct access levels are granted and revoked throughout the user lifecycle.
 But having an alias (or several one) can significantly complicate this when you use several emails but you are still the same person.

 • Non-Human Identities: Accounts created for entities that are not human, such as applications, services, IoT devices, or robotic systems.
 These identities are crucial for automated processes and machine-to-machine interactions.
 This can be the email account you use to collect invoices or a user group.

 Effective identity management involves creating, maintaining, and securing these identities to ensure accurate authentication and authorization processes.
+Organizations must manage identities and manage user accounts throughout their lifecycle.
 This can get quite complicated once you can easily connect an email to a person.
 For instance under finance@corma.io you could collect all invoices, but should this email have access to your financial planning tool given that some finance team members work on it but others are only working on invoice collection?
-Initially, this is manageable, but as the complexity in the team grows with different teams, departments, locations, countries grows, understanding Identity becomes key.
+Initially, this is manageable, but as the complexity in the team grows with different teams, departments, locations, and countries, understanding Identity becomes key.
+Additionally, managing identities from multiple user sources—such as various identity providers and authentication methods—adds further complexity and requires robust integration to maintain a unified IAM posture.

 Authentication for secure access

 Authentication is the process of verifying that a user or entity is who they claim to be.
 It serves as the first line of defense in IAM by ensuring that only legitimate users gain access to digital resources.
-Common methods of authentication include:
+Common authentication methods include:

 • Security Tokens: Physical or digital devices that generate a unique code used to verify identity.
 Examples include hardware tokens, mobile authentication apps, and one-time password (OTP) systems.
 This is typically only used in highly sensitive industries or maybe by specific security teams as it is expensive and complicated to establish and maintain.

 Modern IAM systems often employ multi-factor authentication (MFA), which requires users to provide two or more verification methods, significantly enhancing security.
-This is by now a standard technique that massively contributes to a secure organisation.
+Authentication services provided by identity providers enable secure login processes across multiple applications and systems without sharing credentials, further streamlining access and maintaining security.

 Authorization for automated provisioning

 Authorization is the process of determining what resources a user or entity can access and what actions they can perform after their identity has been authenticated.
 This happens every month when new joiners get onboarded or team members switch team and need a different set of tools to do their work.
-This process involves:
+After authentication, users are assigned specific access privileges that define what they are allowed to do within the system.

-• Role-Based Access Control (RBAC): A method where access permissions are assigned based on user roles within the organization.
+• Role-Based Access Control (RBAC): A method where access permissions are assigned based on user roles within the organization, often determined by job functions.
 For example, a manager might have access to different resources compared to a regular employee.

 • Fine-Grained Authorization (FGA): A more detailed approach to access control that considers specific conditions, relationships, or attributes to determine access rights.
 This allows for highly customized access control policies.

-• Authorization ensures that users can only interact with the resources they are permitted to, thereby preventing unauthorized access and potential security breaches.
+Authorization ensures that users can only interact with the resources they are permitted to, thereby preventing unauthorized access and potential security breaches.
+Access is granted only to permitted resources, based on defined policies, roles, and permissions.

 Why Understanding These IAM Concepts Matters

 With the right IAM system in place, organizations can manage user identities and access rights efficiently, reducing the risk of data breaches and maintaining the integrity and confidentiality of their digital resources.
+IAM solutions also help organizations comply with regulations such as the General Data Protection Regulation (GDPR) by securing user access, monitoring activity, and maintaining audit trails.
+By preventing unauthorized users from accessing sensitive data, IAM strengthens overall security.
+Identity governance within IAM frameworks ensures proper oversight of user privileges and supports regulatory compliance.
+Additionally, IAM enables users to access multiple applications seamlessly and securely through centralized authentication.
 At the same time, it can help you run the company more smoothly and efficiently.
 Believe it or not, a good IAM can save you money!

 Those are just the basics and establishing IAM over night is not easy.
 Corma is here to help and guide you in the process.
 By first centralising all your digital resources around SaaS in one space, it allows you to automatically provision user and conduct review accesses.
 Reach out if you want to understand what IAM setup would be a good fit for your organisation.